indexer7/Revealme/README.md

 1. **Port conflicts**: Ensure ports 5432, 6379, 8000, and 8080 are available
 2. **Permission issues**: Run Docker commands with appropriate permissions
-3. **WSL2 issues**: Ensure WSL2 is properly configured and Docker Desktop is set to use WSL2 backend

 ### Health Checks